BZoennchen/Pages/_posts/2022-06-21-creative-artifical-intelligence.md

 First, we can attribute creativity to a subject, object or process.
 A creative product or idea has to be **novel** and **useful** (which might be highly subjective).
+The product might just be aesthetically pleasing (or even disgusting), which is in itself useful.
 Novelty, as well as usefulness, can be either *psychological (P)*, i.e., it is novel/useful to the agent that produces it, or *historical (H)*, i.e., novel/useful to society.

 Every human being is creative.
 In other words, creativity is not reserved for a special elite; instead, it is a feature of human intelligence in general.
 Creativity involves everyday capacities, e.g., perception, searching for a structure, reminding, and combining concepts.

-Lastly, creativity involves motivation and emotion and is closely linked to cultural and personal/subjective factors.
+Lastly, creativity involves motivation and emotion and is closely linked to historical, political, cultural, social and personal/subjective factors.

 ## Artificial Creativity